libktx/ktx/inject/README.md

 Singletons are implemented as providers that always return the same instance of the selected type on each call.
 It _is_ dead simple and aims to introduce as little runtime overhead as possible.

-> No scopes?
-Huh?
+> Are scopes supported?

-How often do you need these in simple games, anyway?
-More complex projects might benefit from features of mature projects like [Koin](https://insert-koin.io/), but in most simple games you just end up needing some glue between the components.
+No. More complex projects might benefit from features of mature projects like [Koin](https://insert-koin.io/), but in most simple games you just end up needing some glue between the components.
 Sometimes simplicity is something you aim for.

-As for testing scope, it should be obvious that you can just register different components during testing.
-Don't worry, classes using `ktx-inject` are usually trivial to test.
+As for testing scope, you can just register different components during testing.
+Classes using `ktx-inject` are usually easy to test.

-> Not even any named providers?
+> Are named providers supported?

 Nope.
 Providers are mapped to the class of instances that they return - and that's it.
 Criteria systems - which are a sensible alternative to simple string names - are somewhat easy to use when your system is based on annotations, but we don't have much to work with when the goal is simplicity.

-> Kodein-style single-parameter factories, anyone?
+> What about Kodein-style single-parameter factories?

 It seems that Kodein keeps all its "providers" as single-parameter functions.
 To avoid wrapping all no-arg providers (which seem to be the most common by far) in `null`-consuming functions, factories are not implemented in `ktx-inject` at all.
-Honestly, it's hard to get it right - single-parameter factories might not be enough in many situations and type-safe multi-argument factories might look _really_ awkward_ in code thanks to a ton of generics.
-If you need specialized providers, just create a simple class with `invoke` operator.
+If you need specialized providers, create a simple class with `invoke` operator.

 > Is this framework for me?

 This dependency injection system is as trivial as it gets.
-It will help you with platform-specific classes and gluing your application together, but don't expect wonders.
+It will help you with platform-specific classes and gluing your application together, but don't expect much more.
 This library might be great if you're just starting with dependency  injection - all you need to learn is using a few simple functions.
-It's also hard to imagine a more lightweight
-solution: getting a provider is a single call to a map.
+It is also very lightweight: getting a provider is a single call to a map.

-If you never end up needing more features, you might consider sticking with `ktx-inject` altogether, but just so you know - there _are_ other Kotlin dependency injection and they work _great_ with LibGDX.
+If you never end up needing more features, you might consider sticking with `ktx-inject` altogether, but just so you know - there _are_ other Kotlin dependency injection frameworks and they work well with LibGDX.
 There was no point in creating another _complex_ dependency injection framework, and we were fully aware of that.
-Simplicity and little-to-none runtime overhead - this pretty much sums up the strong sides of `ktx-inject`.
+Simplicity and little-to-none runtime overhead is what sums up the strong sides of `ktx-inject`.

 ### Alternatives